top of page

 For Whom?

 Great success can be achieved in neurology patients after stroke, cerebral palsy, brain and spinal cord injuries.
 Frequently they suffer from motor activity disorders such as poor trunk control, gait disorders, spasticity and poor coordination.
-These functional disorders result mostly from damage to the areas of the brain responsible for motor activity.
+These functional disorders mostly result from damage to the areas of the brain responsible for motor activity.
 Other cells do not automatically assume these functions.
 With the help of the Brucker Biofeedback Method® other areas of the brain can learn to take over the function of damaged cells.
+This its based on neuroplasticity.

 Spinal cord injuries